AtlasOfLivingAustralia/biocache-hubs/README.md

 To load and view you own occurrence record data, you'll need to install and run [**biocache-store**](https://github.com/AtlasOfLivingAustralia/biocache-store) and [**biocache-service**](https://github.com/AtlasOfLivingAustralia/biocache-service) and then configure your app to use your local **biocache-service** by adding/editing the line: `biocache.baseUrl = "http://hostname.acme.org/biocache-service/"`.

 A full list of the configuration settings (and their default values) are found in `grails-app/conf/defaultConfig.groovy`.

+## Versions

+* Version 1.7.x is now using Grails 3 and Bootstrap 3 - this is currently maintained on the `bs3-with-grails3` branch
+* Version 1.5.x is using Grails 2.5.6 and Bootstrap2 - this is currently maintained on the `master` branch.